 Their website says “The World’s Greatest Outdoor Bookstore” and perhaps it is.
 There aren’t too many outdoor bookstores in my neck of the woods (Cincinnati).
 I certainly recommend checking it out if you are in the neighborhood of Ojai, California.
 Very cool indeed.
 You may even spy a “celebrity” or two while there.
-They have a huge supply of books ranging from the 35 cent honor system books that line the bookshelves out on the sidewalk to rare out-of-print first editions.
+They have… Continue reading Bart’s Books, Ojai, California

 The Sky Bridge is in the Red River Gorge Geological Area of Eastern Kentucky.
 This area contains the highest concentration of natural arches in the Eastern United States.
 It is also a haven for rock climbers and hikers.
 Located in Powell County, Ky.
 There are lots of great places to visit there.